Hyperbilirubinemia in the Newborn

 up any time after birth.

-What causes hyperbilirubinemia in the newborn?
+What causes hyperbilirubinemia in a newborn?

 During pregnancy, the placenta removes bilirubin from your baby’s blood.
 When a baby